The Human Species in Transition -- A Lab on Human Evolution

 a. set of 6 hominin skulls (Homo habilis, Homo erectus, Homo sapiens, Homo neanderthalensis, Australopithecus afarensis, and Ardipithecus ramidus)

----> either 3D print, buy or borrow the skulls
+---> either 3D print, buy, borrow or steal the skulls

 b. tape measure (soft tape measure)